 When I bought my 2008 Dodge Viper, it came with the standard type of radio for that time period — a simple radio and CD player.
 However who the hell listens to CDs anymore?
 I certainly don’t so I set out to be able to hook my iPhone up to my car.

 While I easily found a kit to do this for my Mustang, Vipers are a much rarer car so there are way fewer solutions.
 That said this same radio is used throughout many different Chrysler Group cars so it may be worth seeing if you can find a kit meant for a different car but the same radio.

 I decided to go the official route by using the Mopar iPod Interface Kit (82209616).
 It was designed for iPods rather than iPhones so it’s not perfect, but we’ll get to that later.

 Start by removing the metal ring that goes around the shifter.
-I don’t have a picture of the before but I believe it’s just some standard hex bolts.
+I don’t have a picture of the before but it’s just some standard hexagonal socket bolts (use an Allen wrench).
 You’ll end up with this:

 Now that it’s removed, lift up the shifter cover and use two wrenches to loosen the bolt so that you can unscrew the shifter.
 I’d turn the bolt as little as possible so that when you reconnect the shifter, it’s as close as possible to it’s previous state.